PrinceJavier/music_forecaster/README.md

 # Music Forecaster

 This notebook is made to introduce time series analysis in a fun way!
 We train an AI to make its own music based on a music file.
+This was originally presented in a brownbag session with The Collective, a data science group in the Philippines.

 This notebook requires
 * tensorflow